Both strawberries and chocolate are categorized as aphrodisiacs… so by coating a strawberry in chocolate you are creating the perfect storm of love.

 Biscuits are on a top tier in the comfort food category, but there’s a lot of untapped opportunity for restaurants and food service operations using biscuits.

-In my opinion beets are one of the most versatile root vegetables on the market.
+Beets are one of the most versatile root vegetables on the market.
 Beet juice is an all natural food dye that can add a layer of brilliant color to many dishes.

 If you work in the food industry, provide distribution services, conduct sales calls or are at all curious about the chaotic world and persevering positivity of an independent businesses over the past several months, this episode is a can’t miss.